Angelina Jolie: Bio And Career Highlights

 Early Life and Education

 Raised in Los Angeles by her mother, Marcheline Bertrand, Angelina Jolie grew up immersed in the film world, often watching movies with her brother, James Haven.
-Her parents, Jon Voight and Marcheline Bertrand, were both actors, influencing her early interest in the craft.
+Her parents, Jon Voight and Marcheline Bertrand, both actors, influenced her early interest in the craft.

 Jolie later enrolled at the Lee Strasberg Theatre Institute, where she honed her acting skills in stage productions, and attended Beverly Hills High School.
 She also studied directing and screenwriting during night classes at New York University.